 Participation in Hack K-State is completely free.
 We also provide food and accommodation for the entire event.
 We currently do not offer travel reimbursement.

-Hack K-State will take place from November 11th to November 13th at Kansas State University's College of Business.
-Details/logitics will come closer to the event.
+Hack K-State will take place from November 3rd to November 5th at Kansas State University's College of Business.
+Details/logistics will come closer to the event.

 No worries at all!
 No previous experience is required.
 We will provide mentors that can answer questions as well as providing food and drinks and a place to sleep if you don't have one.
 We will also have a discord for anyone to get help at during the hackathon.
 You don't need to be good at writing code or building hardware materials, Hack K-State is a learning experience and chance to have fun!